ni/webvi-examples/EmbedContentIntoWebVI/Readme.md

 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
 4. Double-click the nipkg and follow the on screen instructions
-5. Open a web browser and navigate to `http://localhost:9090/embedcontentintowebvi/Main.html`
+5. Open a web browser and navigate to `http://localhost:9090/embedcontentintowebvi/`

 ### Hosting on the LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`.
-2. Copy the `WebApp+Web Server` directory into the `www` directory.
+2. Copy the `WebApp_Web Server` directory into the `www` directory.
-3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/`

 ### Hosting on the NI Web Server
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`.
 2. Copy the `WebApp_Web Server` directory into the `htdocs` directory.
-3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/Main.html`.
+3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/`.

 **Note:** To view the build output on your machine, click **Locate Directory in Windows Explorer** on the **Document** tab once your application finishes building.
 You can automatically launch and view the Web application locally by going to **System Designer** >> **Web Server** >> right-click **WebApp.gcomp** >> **Run**